ropensci-review-tools/srr/README.md

 Note that the skeleton package also includes C++ code in a `src/` directory, so will be compiled the first time your run [`roxygensise()`](https://roxygen2.r-lib.org/reference/roxygenize.html)).
-Running a second time will generate cleaner output from the `rssr` roclets only.
+Running a second time will generate cleaner output from the `rrrstats` roclets only.
 The tags included in [`roxygen2`](https://roxygen2.r-lib.org/) blocks in this skeleton package may be modified, moved, copied, and changed in any way you like